jnk0le/cortexm-AES/README.md

 - doxygen
 - perf and cortex m3
 - pre generation of lookups
-- optimize cm7 rcon generation
 - optimize cm7 for execution from itcm
 - forward keyschedule_dec
 - optimize cm7 keyschedule_dec
+- take average speed for at least cm7